 You can help train your dog to ease their tension during these times of fear.
-With love and patience, you can show your dog he is safe.
+With love and patience, you can show your dog they are safe.
 Some owners offer treats during times of loud noises such as thunder or fireworks.
 These treats should have a unique name your dog may recognize.
 This works well if the area where you live is prone to thunderstorms often enough for your dog to know the name and be prepared for what’s to come with their special treat.

 You can also talk to your veterinarian about medications for stress, anxiety, and fear.
 In pet stores, you can find thunder vests or stress vests to put on your dog during times you know your dog may feel fear for better coping.

 Owners who are versed in essential oils diffuse calming oils such as lavender in their home during these times of new or scary experiences for their dogs.
-If you use a crate for your dog, he will feel safe inside the crate during these scary moments as well.
+If you use a crate for your dog, they will feel safe inside the crate during these scary moments as well.
 If the doors are left open, you might find your dog hiding in their crate when they are scared.

 How is Fear Similar in Dogs and Humans?